Mutual Annihilation of Tiles: Motivation

-In the study of tiles in $\G$, the author observed an interesting phenomenon that if $(A,B)$ is a tiling pair with $|A|=|B|$, then sometimes $(A,B)$ is also a spectral pair.
-So why should we even consider taking $B$ as a spectrum of $A$ given that it already complements $A$?
-The initial motivation concerns the universal spectrum property.
-If $S$ is a spectrum for any tiling complements of $A$, then it is called a \emph{universal (Euclidean) spectrum} for tiling complements of $A$.
+In the study of tiles in $\G{p^2}$, the author observed an interesting phenomenon that if $(A,B)$ is a tiling pair with $|A|=|B|$, then sometimes $(A,B)$ is also a spectral pair.
+So why should we even consider taking $B$ as a spectrum of $A$ given that it is already a tiling complement of $A$?
+The initial motivation concerns the universal spectrum property: If $S$ is a spectrum for any tiling complement of $A$, then it is called a \emph{universal spectrum} (for tiling complements) of $A$.
 It is known that all tiling sets are spectral if and only if every tiling set admits a universal spectrum for its tiling complements \cite{farkas2006, kolounzakis2006, wang1997}.
-Hence the starting point is to think reversely: In the tiling case, suppose that an order $n$ subgroup $H$ is complemented by $A$ in $\G$, $B$ also complements $A$, and assuming the existence of a universal spectrum, then $B$ and $H$ should share this universal spectrum of $A$, a very natural choice of this spectrum would (though need not) be $A$ itself since it would be fairly trivial from Lemma \ref{LmZ} below that in this case $A$ and $H$ are actually spectra of each other\footnote{in the symplectic setting only, in Euclidean setting this is not always true, see Example \ref{ExZ} below.}.
-A similar assertion can also be made for the spectral case.

-The purpose of this article is then to investigate when is such an intuition true.
-Using symplectic Fourier transforms\footnote{as will be explained in the next section it is important to use the symplectic transform here since otherwise the conclusion need not always hold.} it is shown in Theorem \ref{ThmMain} that the phenomenon persists either (1) if $A$ is an order $n$ subgroup, or (2) if $n$ is a prime number and $A$ complements an order $n$ subgroup, or (3) if $n=p^2$, and $A$ complements the non-cyclic order $n$ subgroup.
-Moreover, in all three cases one of the components actually has universality (i.e., is the universal spectrum/tiling complement for its tiling complements/spectra).
-The critical property (Lemma \ref{LmDiff} below) is exactly the condition specified in \cite{lagarias2000} for universal spectra or universal tiling complements.
-A side result that may be useful in other contexts is the relation asserted in Lemma \ref{LmCounting}.